ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

 ---
-title: "What are these birds?
-Complement occurrence data with taxonomy and traits information"
+title: What are these birds?
+Complement occurrence data with taxonomy and traits information
 slug: birds-taxo-traits
 authors:
   - name: Maëlle Salmon
     url: https://masalmon.eu/
+    twitter: ma_salmon
-date: 2018-09-04
+date: '2018-09-04'
 topicid: 1318
 preface: The blog post series corresponds to the material for a talk Maëlle will give at the [Animal Movement Analysis summer school in Radolfzell, Germany on September the 12th](http://animove.org/animove-2019-evening-keynotes/), in a Max Planck Institute of Ornithology.
 tags:
   - auk
   - taxize
   - traits
   - taxonomy
   - rphylopic
   - gifski
   - birder
 output:
   md_document:
     variant: markdown_github
-    preserve_yaml: true
+    preserve_yaml: yes
 ---

 Thanks to the [second post of the series where we obtained data from